BelT26/Finding-Pluto/README.md

 ![illustration of the sun, the planets of the solar system and Pluto](https://github.com/BelT26/Finding-Pluto/blob/main/assets/screenshots/flight-path.png)

 The flight path shows the position of the planets in the solar system.
-From an educational point it helps the user remember where the planets are located and for the purpose of the game it illustrates their progress on their journey to Pluto.
+From an educational point it helps the user remember where the planets are located and for the purpose of the game it illustrates their progress on their journey to Pluto by highlighting the planet they have reached.

 Due to a lack of space, this feature is not available on mobiles or tablets.
 On these devices the user is still able to view their current location through the planet stats section at the top of the screen.